What Is PEX Plumbing and How Does It Work?

 Expected Lifespan and Longevity Factors

-Temperature Considerations: While PEX handles freezing conditions excellently, prolonged exposure to water temperatures exceeding 180°F may reduce longevity.
+Temperature Considerations: While PEX handles freezing conditions excellently, continuous operation near the 200°F maximum can shorten lifespan.
 Most residential applications operate well within safe temperature ranges.

 Installation Quality: Professional installation with proper support spacing (32 inches for horizontal runs, 72 inches for vertical) and correct fitting techniques maximizes lifespan.
-Poor installation can result in premature failures within 10-15 years.
+Poor installation can result in premature failures within 10 to 15 years.

 Environmental Protection: Indoor PEX protected from UV light and rodent access will reach or exceed manufacturer estimates.
 Exposed or improperly protected installations may fail within just a few years.